Skip to main content

 Frequently Asked Questions

-GREENVILLE FEDERAL has a Bank Health Score of C (63/100).
+Greenville Federal has a Bank Health Score of C (63/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 11.71%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-GREENVILLE FEDERAL holds $245M in total assets and $223M in total deposits.
-It is located in GREENVILLE, OHIO (FDIC Certificate #27965).
+Greenville Federal holds $245M in total assets and $223M in total deposits.
+It is headquartered in Greenville, Ohio (FDIC Certificate #27965).

-GREENVILLE FEDERAL has a Tier 1 capital ratio of 11.71%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.49%, and the return on assets is -0.56%.
+Greenville Federal has a Tier 1 capital ratio of 11.71%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.49%, and the return on assets is -0.56%.

 Yes.
-GREENVILLE FEDERAL is FDIC-insured (Certificate #27965).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Greenville Federal is FDIC-insured (Certificate #27965).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: